PGBlitz/PlexGuide.com-The-Awesome-Plex-Server/README.md

 ### **Current Functionality**

-- **Utilize CloudFlare Tunnel and/or Traefik**: Tunnel or Reverse Proxy Your Applications
 - **Port Management**: Easily expose or close ports as needed.
 - **Port and AppData Management**: Change app ports and appdata locations.
-- **Quick Reinstall/Update of PG Beta**: Streamlined process for reinstalling or updating to the latest PG Beta.
-- **SSH Installer/Manager**: Added for easy SSH management.
-- **Intel/NVIDIA GPU Manager**: Install / Uninstall GPU Drivers easily.
-- **Dynamic Menu Intergration**: Enables custom options for docker containers
-- **Streamlined Updating**: PG Alpha and Beta Builds Intergrated.
-Stable will be added later
 - **Personal Apps**: Deploy your own personal apps from your own personal repo with PG!
 - **Deploy Cloud Servers**: Added the ability to deploy Hetzner Cloud Servers